SathyaBhat/talks-slides/automated-failover-route53/slides/slides.md

 * AWS uses EDNS0 to estimate the location
 * ENDS0 adds several extensions, one of them [edns-client-subnet](https://tools.ietf.org/html/draft-ietf-dnsop-edns-client-subnet-08)
 * If browser or any client doesn't edns-client-subnet, R53 falls back IP determination using truncated IP of the user
-* Latency is calculated based AWS' latency data

-* We've seen cases where latency data was wrong on AWS, and request from CA was being sent to Japan, instead of us-west-2
-* _A request that is routed to the Oregon region this week might be routed to the Singapore region next week._
 -->

 ---